spine-examples/todo-list/deployment/appengine-web/README.md

-## To-Do List Web Server
+## Todo List Web Server

-This module is an App Engine Standard Environment application serving the To-Do List application.
-It depends on all the other modules in To-Do List application implementing the [Spine Web](https://github.com/SpineEventEngine/web) server API.
+This module is an App Engine Standard Environment application serving the Todo List application.
+It depends on all the other modules in Todo List application implementing the [Spine Web](https://github.com/SpineEventEngine/web) server API.

 The deployment uses the servlet-based Spine `web` API and its Firebase implementation.